MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-republishing-cpp.md

         void OnGetDecryptedTemporaryFileFailure(const std::exception_ptr& error, const std::shared_ptr<void>& context) override;
     ```

-3. Using Solution Explorere, open the `filehandler_observer.cpp` file in your project.
+3. Using Solution Explorer, open the `filehandler_observer.cpp` file in your project.
 Towards the end of the file, add below lines for method definitions.

     ```cpp